 Two letters of reference is the minimum required.
 The system will allow you to submit up to three, but usually a third letter is not required unless there are special circumstances surrounding your application.
 Academic references, especially those that can speak to your senior undergraduate or most recent graduate experience, are generally preferable to references from employers.
 If you have experience working in a history-related field or if you believe that an employer can best speak to your current abilities, then this is a good situation to use the option of a third letter.

+Please ensure that the email addresses you enter for your referees are correct.
 Once you are registered in the online system, Carleton Central will send an electronic invitation to your referees so that they can fill out a letter of reference.
 In order to give your referees time to do this, it is a good idea to make sure you register well in advance of the due date (January 15) in order to avoid delays in processing your application.